msa-em/nanocartography/02_orientation.md

 whether the center of the sphere or the bottom of the sphere should be located at the origin, but they all contain the same fundamental information.
-Returning to the map analogy, this is analogous to different map projections (e.g., Mercator vs. Robinson) (Lapon et al., 2020).
+Returning to the map analogy, this is analogous to different map projections (e.g., Mercator vs. Robinson) {cite:p}`lapon2020influence`.
 In this formulation, the sphere has a radius of 1 and is centered at the origin.
 To compute the location of these poles, consider a cubic crystal with one corner at the origin and \[100\] along the x-axis,
 \[010\] along the y-axis, and \[001\] along the z-axis.
 The intersection